-n-The total hours may be increased if the student is required to take pre-calculus, lower level English, or computer science.
+p-The total hours may be increased if the student is required to take college algebra or foreign language.

 Curriculum in Marine Fisheries (MARF)

 The curriculum in Marine Fisheries provides educational opportunities in the biological sciences, with emphasis on principles of marine fisheries management.
 Ecology, taxonomy, zoogeography, culture, and general biology of commercial species are emphasized.
 Course offerings are structured to provide not only a strong basis of formal academic instruction but also considerable hands-on field and collection experience by taking advantage of the coastal location of the University.
 A strong preparation in the sciences is recommended.